Grilling and Barbecuing Recipes

 Remove from heat and skim off foam.
 Allow the mixture to cool to room temperature.

-In an unused 5-gallon plastic bucket or a container deep enough to hold the
+- In an unused 5-gallon plastic bucket or a container deep enough to hold

-turkey (we used a deep stockpot), combine 3 quarts (12 cups) of water, the oranges,
+the turkey (we used a deep stockpot), combine 3 quarts (12 cups) of water, the

-ginger, cloves, bay leaves and garlic.
-Add the apple juice mixture and stir.
+oranges, ginger, cloves, bay leaves and garlic.
+Add the apple juice mixture

 for another use.
 Rinse the turkey inside and out, drain and submerge the turkey